AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 hostility to the word Gnostic, properly understood; to them it signified the Christian who brings reason and philosophy to bear on his faith, in contradistinction from the ignorant believer.
-Irenaeus had declared
-\"genuine gnosis,\" or Gnosticism, to be \"the doctrine of the apostles,\" insisting on \"the plenary use of Scripture, admitting neither addition nor curtailment, and the reading of Scripture, and legitimate and diligent preaching, according to the word of God.\" And Justin had bequeathed to the Alexandrine school the central truth that the Divine Word is in the germ in every human being.
+Irenaeus had declared "genuine gnosis," or Gnosticism, to be "the doctrine of the apostles," insisting on "the plenary use of Scripture, admitting neither addition nor curtailment, and the reading of Scripture, and legitimate and diligent preaching, according to the word of God."
+And Justin had bequeathed to the Alexandrine school the central truth that the Divine Word is in the germ in every human being.
 This great fact was never lost sight of but was more and more developed by the three great